PROJECT HIGHLIGHT:

 PROJECT SUMMARY:

-Coastal communities require adaptation measures to minimize their risk from sea level rise and a changing climate.
+Coastal communities require adaptation measures to minimize their risk from sea level rise.
 Protection is considered the most feasible approach in urbanized areas with limited space.
-A horizontal levee is a nature-based wastewater treatment system designed to protect coastal infrastructure from the effects of sea level rise with the added benefits of improving water quality and providing habitat.
+A horizontal levee is a nature-based wastewater treatment system designed to protect coastal infrastructure from the effects of sea level rise, alongside the added benefits of improving water quality and providing habitat.
 A horizontal levee relies on microbes in the subsurface to create a distinct redox gradient capable of removing nutrients and pharmaceuticals from treated municipal wastewater and reverse osmosis concentrate (ROC).

 Community Mentor: Jeremy Lowe (San Francisco Estuary Institute)